 This Turkey and Mushroom Pie is an easy to prepare, healthy and clever way to use up leftovers, including roast turkey (or chicken) and rice.

 One of my favorite parts of Thanksgiving is the leftovers.
 Every year I challenge myself to create at least one new leftover recipe.
-You can peruse My Favorite 8 Thanksgiving Leftovers Recipes post to see some of my earlier creations.
+You can peruse my post on What to do with Thanksgiving Leftovers to see some of my earlier creations.
 This year’s leftover dish is actually not new, but an update to an older one from my mom.

 I love this recipe because of its ease of preparation, combination of flavors and heartiness.
 Best of all, it’s healthy and lower calories, too!
 Simply combine cooked brown rice (I like to use 1 packet of Seeds of Change Basmati Brown Rice), spinach and melted butter for the crust.
 Then fill with cooked turkey or chicken, green onion and cheese.
 Top it all off with a scrumptious mushroom gravy flavored with curry, garlic and a dash of cayenne.
 Yum!